elastic/connectors/scripts/testing/README.md

 Automated testing CLI depends on `gcloud` and `vault` CLIs so you need to install them.

 #### Google cloud CLI
-Follow the [offical installation](https://cloud.google.com/sdk/docs/install) guide.
+1. Follow the [offical installation](https://cloud.google.com/sdk/docs/install) guide.
 Once installed, run `gcloud auth login` and authorize using SSO.
+2. Set the correct Google cloud project by running this command `gcloud config set project connectors-sources`.

 #### Vault
 Download and install the Hashicorp Vault client version 1.14.1 or newer or via brew with `brew install vault`